-The Energy Future Exchange, EFEX, is hosting its Brussels conference on 24 September 2019, at the SQUARE Convention Center.
+The Energy Future Exchange, EFEX, hosted its Brussels conference on 24 September 2019, at the SQUARE Convention Center.
 A comprehensive celebration and call-to-action, the event highlights the potential of the EU and U.S. to lead in the creation of a clean, climate-friendly energy future.
-Featuring insights and innovations from both sides of the Atlantic, this one-day event culminates EFEX’s two-year transatlantic civil society dialogue.
-Participation is open to the public, and registration is free.
+Featuring insights and innovations from both sides of the Atlantic, this one-day event culminated EFEX’s two-year transatlantic civil society dialogue.

-Monika Zimmerman, a leading figure in international sustainability cooperation, will moderate the conference, which is divided into three segments: discover, engage and act.
+Monika Zimmerman, a leading figure in international sustainability cooperation, moderated the conference, which is divided into three segments: discover, engage and act.

 DISCOVER | Laying the foundation | 10-12

-- Jan Rosenow from the Regulatory Assistance Project opens the day with a keynote address focusing on the role of energy efficiency in the broader energy transition.
+- Jan Rosenow from the Regulatory Assistance Project opened the day with a keynote address focusing on the role of energy efficiency in the broader energy transition.

-- A new documentary film soon to be released by Think Film exploring unexpected approaches to the energy transition will be presented by the director.
+- A new documentary film soon to be released by Think Film exploring unexpected approaches to the energy transition was presented by the director.
 (Details forthcoming)

 - Dr. Carolyn Snell from the University of York, whose research investigates the intersections of energy, climate and social policy, including the concept of fuel poverty, and

 - Dries Acke, Director for the Energy Systems Initiative at the European Climate Foundation,

 shared insights from their work and join a panel discussion.